News of Riverton, Lander and Fremont County, Wyoming, from the Ranger's award winning journalists.

 He was among nine people arrested in May in an extensive countywide drug investigation that involved wiretapping, surveillance and the use of confidential informants.
 In an affidavit, Wyoming Division of Criminal Investigation agent Brady Patrick alleges that Pitt headed the drug distribution network.

-Young had stern words for the prosecution after Peterson said the state had not provided him with all the evidence it had against the defendant.
+Young had stern words for the prosecution after Petersen said the state had not provided him with all the evidence it had against the defendant.

 Bennett responded by saying law enforcement agencies had not yet provided him with some of that information.